heismodest/Survival-Shooting/README.md

-# Survival-Shooting based on the Cristian Lague's Youtube lesson and modified by myself.
+# Survival-Shooting based on the Sebastian Lague's Youtube lesson and modified by myself.